Updated Apr 11, 2026§ For Everyday Items

 Without UWB, you’re relying on Bluetooth signal strength alone.
 That tells you the tracker is “nearby” without showing you exactly where.
 Chipolo Pop compensates with its 120dB speaker, so your strategy shifts from “follow the arrow” to “listen for the ring.”
 Both approaches work.
 The question is whether your lost items tend to be in the same room (speaker wins) or somewhere you can’t hear (UWB wins).

-Chipolo Pop’s 120dB speaker isn’t marketing fluff.
-We measured it at close range during our 2-week carry test and confirmed it’s the loudest consumer tracker available.
+Chipolo Pop’s 120dB speaker isn’t marketing fluff — it’s among the loudest consumer trackers available.
 For context, 120dB is roughly the volume of a chainsaw.

-In our testing, the ring was clearly audible through a closed car door at 8 meters and through an interior wall at about 10 meters.
+At 120dB, the ring carries through a closed car door or an interior wall — see our Chipolo vs Pebblebee comparison.
 That’s a real advantage when your keys end up in a jacket pocket hanging in the closet.

 Moto Tag’s speaker is noticeably quieter.
 It works in the same room but drops off fast behind barriers.